fyellin/PuzzleSolver/README.md

 1. If the number of possible values for this clue is zero, then return.

 1. For each possible value that this clue can take (the "current value"), do the following:
-   1. If this current value is a duplicate, continue.
+   1. If this current value is a duplicate and duplicates are not allowed, continue.

    1. Look at all constraints associated with this clue.
-   For any constraint that has all but one clue assigned a value, restrict that clue to only have values that satisfy the constraint.
+   For any constraint that has all but one clue assigned a value, restrict that clue so that it only has values that satisfy the constraint.
-   Continue to the next "current value" if some constraint yields the empty set.
+   If no value satisfies the contraint, then continue to the next "current value"

    1. Create a dictionary that is a copy of the current dictionary except:
       * The current clue is removed as a key